5ecompendium/emporium/_items/armor-of-resistance.md

 **Armor (light, medium, or heavy)**
 *Rare (requires attunement)*

 You have resistance to one type of damage while you wear this armor.
-The GM chooses the type or determines it randomly from the options below.
+The DM chooses the type or determines it randomly from the options below.

 d10 | Damage Type
 :-: | ---